vanillaSlice/blog/content/post/keep-those-prs-small.md

 Time for a really basic example.

-Give yourself a minute or so to read through the following code and hunt down the fairly obvious error:
+Give yourself a minute or so to read through the following code extract from a PR.
+Try to hunt down the fairly obvious
+error:

 ```
 public void initialiseCells() {